Matthew-D-Johnston/js225/js229_study_guide.md

 * The object-oriented approach to programming puts data and procedures that manipulate that data into containers for that data (i.e. objects).
 * We no longer deal solely with primitives, or composites of primitives, but "smart" objects that can perform actions on the data they own.
 * This allows us to move complexity inside objects instead of exposing it globally.
-* We can strict needed changes to specific objects that don't ripple throughout the entire project.
+* We can restrict needed changes to specific objects that don't ripple throughout the entire project.
 * Maintenance is easier when we can limit the scope of changes.

 #### Object factories